rejeeshraghavan/async-dml/README.md

 ## Features

-- Perform asynchronous dml operation just like a standard dml operation.
+- Perform asynchronous dml operation with ease.
-  - e.g., AsyncDml.insert(accountRecord); or AsyncDml.update(listAccount);
+  - e.g., Dml.insertAsync(accountRecord).submit(); or Dml.updateAsync(listAccount).submit();
 - Uses reliable Queueable interface.
 So, its not limited to primitive datatype as @future methods.
 - Allows callback methods to be invoked after dml execution.
 - Allows chaining of queueable jobs.
+- Allows to setup retry mechanism.

 ## Installation